muzaffaraaahmad/Isolated_spoken_recognition_for_Kashmiri/README.md

-How to Run the Project
+**How to Run the Project:**

-Step 1: Extract Features
+*Step 1: Extract Features*
 Modify main.py to include the correct dataset path.
 Then run:

 python main.py

-Step 2: Train the Model
+*Step 2: Train the Model*
 Training is handled using 5-fold cross-validation.
 You can modify the number of epochs and batch size in train.py.

-Step 3: Evaluate the Model
+*Step 3: Evaluate the Model*
 After training, the model computes classification metrics and plots a confusion matrix.

-Model Architecture
+**Model Architecture:**
 Input: Mel-spectrogram features extracted from .wav files
 Hidden Layers:
     Bidirectional LSTM (64 units) → Dropout